gkiely/sass-modules/readme.md

-Sass Modules
+Sassy Modules
 =======

-`sass-modules` is the holy grail of cascading styles sheets.
+`sassy-modules` is the holy grail of cascading styles sheets.

 Get ready to:
 - Enjoy writing css again